-Until recently most of the history of the 175th could only be found in military records that contained reports by commanders, rosters, and lists of casualties and compressed views like Dyer’s Compendium.
-I will try herein to present a brief (as possible) history that will fill in the unsaid in Dyer’s.
-As I researched my wife’s and my great-grandfather’s travels I always tried to picture their place; their thoughts; their fears – I tried to understand their 1864.
-I have read numerous letters and diary entries written by their peers and I am making an attempt to present the regiments history in that form as it may help us all experience their war.
+Until recent years most of the history of the 175th O.V.I. could only be found in military records that contained reports by commanders, rosters, lists of casualties and compressed views like Dyer’s Compendium.
+I will try herein to present a brief history that will fill in the unsaid in those others.
+As I researched my wife’s and my great-grandfather’s CW travels I always tried to picture their place; their thoughts; their fears – I tried to understand their 1864.
+I am making an attempt to present the regiments history in a “letters home” format as it may help us all experience their war.

 Acknowledgements and Credits

-To Eric Jacobson and Richard Rupp who have written two wonderful books about the events in Middle-Tennessee and without one of them in particular, Baptism of Fire, it would not be possible for me to get down to ground level with some sense of reality with the men of the 175th Regiment.
-This time and place history follows the caring work of these two authors and historians.
-Our eternal thanks go out to them for their efforts to find and write details that history almost left behind.
-Both books, the other for Cause for Country, are highly recommended to those that want to understand the events here in 1864 and 1865.
+To Eric Jacobson and Richard Rupp who have written two wonderful books about the events in Middle-Tennessee and without one of them in particular, Baptism of Fire, it would not be possible for me to get down to ground level with some sense of reality, down with the men of the 175th (and 183rd) Ohio Regiment.
+Soldier’s quotes are found online and in the above mentioned book.
+Also from “Footprints Through Dixie” written by Joseph W. Gaskill, a member of the 104th O.V.I. who fought and traveled with the 175th.

 September 29, 1864